datacommonsorg/website/docs/webdriver.md

 By default, tests run in **Replay Mode**.
 This uses recorded API responses from `server/tests/test_data/webdriver_recordings`, ensuring tests are fast and deterministic.

+> **Note**: Tests are not fully hermetic.
+We fallback to live backends for unrecorded requests, and Server-Side Rendered (SSR) pages do not intercept internal API calls, meaning they will still hit live backends.
+However, traffic to live backends is significantly reduced compared to Record Mode.

 ### Run all tests
 ```bash
 ./run_test.sh -w